AML/CFT: Combating the Financing of Terrorism and Money Laundering

 How are Money Laundering and Terror Financing Linked?

 Front companies, shell companies, and charitable organizations serve as conduits for both money laundering and terrorism financing.
 Criminals exploit these entities to mask the origin and destination of funds, utilizing a façade of legitimate operations.
-Informal financial systems like hawala networks provide an additional layer of complexity, enabling covert movement of funds outside traditional banking channels.
+Informal financial systems like hawala networks provide an additional layer of complexity, enabling the covert movement of funds outside traditional banking channels.
 Regulatory shortcomings exacerbate the issue, creating environments where criminals can exploit vulnerabilities in the financial system.

 To counter these threats, international collaboration is paramount.
 Strengthening regulatory frameworks, improving information sharing, and enhancing enforcement mechanisms are crucial steps.
 By addressing the common techniques, global reach, and regulatory challenges, authorities can disrupt the financial networks supporting criminal and terrorist activities, safeguarding the integrity of the international financial system.